MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 ## Overview

 Dynamics 365 Fraud Protection gives you the flexibility to create custom rules based on observed patterns, policies, or business objectives.
-Custom rules enable your analysts to write business logic for automated decision making and customize this logic to meet your unique business needs.
-Rules use a combination of inputs including values in the event response payload and machine learning-based scores to assess the risk of an event.
+Custom rules enable your analysts to write business logic for automated decision making and to customize this logic to meet your unique business needs.
+Rules use a combination of inputs including values in the event request payload and machine learning-based scores to assess the risk of an event.
 You can configure rules to automatically accept, block, review, or challenge events based on these inputs.

 > [!NOTE]
 > You cannot view or create rules in the INT environment.
 You must use the PROD environment.

 ##  Access the Rules management page

-You can create custom rules and manage existing rules on the Rules page to detect fraudulent activity.
+You can create custom rules and manage existing rules on the Rules page.

 - To create and manage rules related to purchases, click **Purchase protection** and then click **Rules** on the left navigation.